jimthunderbird/php-to-c-extension/README.md

 ####Then if we execute
 ####
     php [path/to/php-to-c-extension]/build_extensions.php src/Dummy
-####We will then have dummy.so built, and now both Dummy\Hello and Dummy\Greeting classes available for the user code.
+####We will then have dummy.so built, and now both Dummy\Hello and Dummy\Greeting classes will be available for the user code.
 ####Notice that both Hello.php and Dummy.php must have namespace Dummy defined in the beginning.

 ###Example 04
-####The for loop is a common language structure in php, here we will be creating a Dummy\SumCalculator class and built that into the dummy.so extension.
+####For loop is a common control structure in php, here we will be creating a Dummy\SumCalculator class and built that into the dummy.so extension.
 ####Let's create a file src/Dummy/SumCalculator.php, and it looks like this:
 ```php
 <?php